 Adding to an ever-growing list of riveting performances, Maika Monroe stars in The Scent of Rain and Lightning, which is having its Canadian premiere on April 20th at the Imagine Carlton Cinema in Toronto.
 It will be her second starring role in a book-to-movie adaptation.
 The Scent of Rain and Lightning is a slow-burning, poetic thriller in which a young woman strives to find the truth years after her parents were murdered.
 The film is based on the best-selling novel of the same name by Nancy Pickard.

-We spoke with Monroe on the phone from Los Angeles, prior to the Los Angeles premiere of The Tribes of Palos Verdes.
+We spoke with Monroe on the phone from Los Angeles, prior to the L.A. premiere of The Tribes of Palos Verdes.
 Here’s an edited and condensed version of our conversation.

 Brief Take: You were just in Toronto, right?
 Filming Neil Jordan’s The Widow?